What Is a Product Designer? Salaries, Skills, and More

 • Visual design tools: A product that’s pleasing to the eye can delight customers and make for a pleasant user experience.
 Job descriptions often request you have a sense of aesthetics, and some knowledge of the tools used in visual design.
 These can include Figma, Sketch, or Adobe Creative Suite.

 • Project management or leadership experience: Having some practice seeing the bigger picture of a process, being able to strategize, and knowing how to execute a vision can come in handy as a product designer.
-You don’t have to have worked as a project manager, but some experience creating, overseeing, or implementing a project can be useful.
+You don’t have to have worked as a project manager, but some experience in creating, overseeing, or implementing a project can be useful.

 Build a portfolio.

 A portfolio can show employers your past projects, your aesthetic, and how you incorporate business needs into design.
 A portfolio as a product designer can have an “About me” section to describe your background and strengths.
-You can build a portfolio through website builders like WordPress, Wix, SquareSpace, or Webflow.
+You can build a portfolio through website builders like WordPress, Wix, Squarespace, or Webflow.

 Start in related roles.